How to Add Subtitles in Filmora (2026): Auto-Caption + SRT Workflow

 Wondershare Filmora is one of the most popular drop-in video editors for creators on Windows and Mac — friendly interface, large effects library, multitrack editing, and one-click YouTube export.
 For subtitles specifically, Filmora offers three paths, but each has a constraint worth knowing before you choose.

-The short version: Filmora's built-in Speech-to-Text auto-caption is a paid-only feature, and like most editor-native captioning, it's English-first — Cantonese, Mandarin, mixed-language, and many other non-English use cases either aren't supported or produce captions that need heavy manual correction.
-The faster workflow for non-English or mixed-language content is to generate the caption track outside Filmora (using a multilingual transcription tool like Subanana) and import the SRT.
+The short version: Filmora's built-in Speech-to-Text auto-caption is a paid-only feature, and like most editor-native captioning, it's English-first — non-English content and proper-noun-heavy material (brand names, technical jargon) either aren't well supported or produce captions that need heavy manual correction.
+The faster workflow is to generate the caption track outside Filmora using a tool with glossary support and broader language coverage (like Subanana) and import the SRT.

 This guide covers all three Filmora subtitle methods, plus the Subanana → Filmora round trip for multilingual content.